data-integrations/database-delta-plugins/sqlserver-delta-plugins/docs/sqlserver-cdcSource.md

 Note that CDC cannot be enabled for master database.

 #### Enable CDC On Table
-Enable CDC for the table you want will look similar like this:
+Enable CDC for the table 'MyTable' will look similar like this:
 ```
 -- =========
--- Enable a Table Specifying Filegroup Option Template
 -- If ther is no 'role_name', you can set it as NULL.
 -- =========
 USE MyDB